FAIRDataPipeline/hugo_source_files/content/docs/interface/example1/_index.md

 title: "Working example (with Data Pipeline API functionality)"
 ---

-<span style="font-size:12pt; color:red">Note that this is a living document and the following is subject to change.
-For reference, my R code lives [here](https://github.com/ScottishCovidResponse/SCRCdataAPI/tree/implement_yaml).
-Please post any questions on Zulip.</span>
+<span style="font-size:12pt; color:red">Note that this is a living document and the following is subject to change. </span>

 # Working example (with Data Pipeline API functionality)